 Under our Corporate Governance Guidelines, directors are expected to regularly attend Board meetings and meetings of the Board committees on which they serve in person or by telephone conference, and all directors are expected to attend the Company's annual meeting of stockholders.
-All directors serving at the time of the 2021 Annual Meeting of Stockholders attended the 2021 Annual Meeting of Stockholders held on June 2, 2021.
-All of our current directors attended all of the meetings of the Board and the Board committees on which they served in 2021.
+All directors serving and up for re-election at the time of the 2022 Annual Meeting of Stockholders attended the 2022 Annual Meeting of Stockholders held on June 15, 2022.
+All of our current directors attended all of the meetings of the Board and the Board committees on which they served in 2022.